teki97/DM-TFD/README.md

 # Data-Driven Modeling of High-Resolution Time-frequency Distribution
 ![](https://github.com/teki97/DM-TFD/blob/master/fig/architecture.png)
-We provide a pytorch implementation of the paper: Data-Driven Modeling of High-Resolution Time-frequency Distribution [1], where a data-driven modelig of time-frequency distribution (DM-TFD) model is proposed to gain high resolution and cross-term (CT) free TFDs.
+We provide a pytorch implementation of the paper: Data-Driven Modeling of High-Resolution Time-frequency Distribution [1], where a data-driven modelig based time-frequency distribution (DM-TFD) model is proposed to gain high resolution and cross-term (CT) free TFDs.
 As shown in the above figure, the proposed model includes **N** Skipping Weighted Conv Modules.
 Specifically, several stacked multi-channel learning convolutional kernels to simulate traditional kernel functions while a skipping operator is utilized to maintain correct information transmission.
 In addition, bottleneck attention module (BAM) [2, 3] with groupnormalization is regarded as the weighted block to refine the coarse features extracted by convolutional layers to improve performance.
 All pre-trained networks related to this paper are provided in **master** branch.

 ## Preparation